thruthesky/fireflutter/docs/korean/user.md

 ## Displaying user data

 - You can use `UserDoc` or `MyDoc` to display user data.
 - The most commonly used user properties are name and photos.
-Fireship provides `UserDisplayName` and `UserAvatar` for your convinience.
+Fireflutter provides `UserDisplayName` and `UserAvatar` for your convinience.

 ### UserDoc